Quamatic/rbx-redux/README.md

 * React-Redux
     - Coming soon!

-# Motivation
-I wanted to have the modern features of Redux.
-Porting (most) of the library was quite overkill, but it was still fun to do.
-This package offers a lot more than Rodux, and (once react-redux is added), goes hand-in-hand with React's rendering.

 # Goals
 - [ ] Make the package fully typed
 - [ ] Export all typings to the entry file